The Principle of Optimality in Dynamic Programming: A Pedagogical Note: Introduction

-In this note, we provide a self-contained proof for the principle of optimality and the existence of an optimal stationary policy for discounted dynamic programming that requires minimal knowledge of measure theory.
-The key assumptions that guarantee the correctness of the principle of optimality and the existence of an approximate optimal stationary policy are that the Bellman operator preserves some form of measurability and that there is a measurable selection that attains the supremum of the Bellman equation.
-These assumptions are simple to state and provide insight into the potential measurability challenges in dynamic programming with general state spaces (such as the issue of measurable selection).
 Our results are applicable to important cases that have been studied in the literature.
-We provide 7 examples from the literature where our main result can be applied to prove the principle of optimality and the existence of an optimal policy, including the general universally measurable case \citep{bertsekas1996stochastic}, the upper semi continuous case \citep{maitra1968discounted}, the continuous case \citep{stokey1989}, and the standard countable case \citep{bertsekas2012dynamic}.
+We provide seven examples from the literature where our main result can be applied to prove the principle of optimality and the existence of an optimal policy, including the general universally measurable case \citep{bertsekas1996stochastic}, the upper semi continuous case \citep{maitra1968discounted}, the monotone case \cite{topkis1998supermodularity,light2021stochastic}, and the standard countable case \citep{bertsekas2012dynamic}.
 We demonstrate a potential failure of our assumptions using an example from \cite{blackwell1965discounted} that involves Borel measurable primitives.
 The rest of the note is organized as follows.
 In Section 2 we present the discounted dynamic programming model.
 In Section 2.1 we present the main theorem and its proof.
-In Section 2.2, we present the applications of the main Theorem.
-In the Appendix, we review the results from metric spaces needed to prove the main theorem.
+In Section 2.2 we present the applications of the main Theorem.